 Breaking Down Job Descriptions

-One of the most important things when submitting your resume is to ensure that you include the relevant keywords in your resume to match the job descriptions that you are applying for.
+One of the most important things when writing your resume is to ensure that you include the relevant keywords in your resume to match the job descriptions that you are applying for.
 The best method to do this is to first narrow your focus to jobs that you are most qualified for.

-CareerBuilder (2016) conducted a study and showed that the number #1 thing they want to see from candidates are resumes that are tailored to the open position.
-Hence, you want your resume to be tailored to a specific job title.
+Indeed conducted a study and showed that the number #1 thing they want to see from candidates are resumes and cover letters that are tailored to the open position.
+Hence, you want your resume and/or cover letter to be tailored to a specific job title.

 You want to scrutinize all the job descriptions to gain a strong understanding of exactly what the employers are looking for.
 Identify what requirements/keywords are consistent among all six job descriptions.
 This is an essential requirement and it is absolutely necessary that your resume reflects the requirements/keywords that are most commonly mentioned in the job descriptions.

 Remember, a resume is simply a marketing document designed to get you an interview.
 The strongest resumes will include keywords, how the candidate incorporated the requirements/keywords in from their experience, and clearly identify a candidate’s achievements and value that they’ve added.

 You should have a thorough understanding of exactly what the employer is looking for.
 One way to do this is by putting yourself on the other side of the desk and imagine that you are the hiring manager.
 Ask yourself what the perfect candidate would look like and compare your resume to the answer.

 Breaking down job descriptions to ensure your resume matches the relevant requirements/keywords will nearly guarantee that your resume will be seen by a decision maker who pulls up resumes through their applicant tracking systems.
-Remember, the strongest resumes will include keywords, how the candidate incorporated the requirements/keywords in from their experience, and clearly identify a candidate’s achievements and value that they’ve added.